 Rio Tinto and AWS strike low-carbon copper deal to power US data centre build-outs

 You don't hold RIO.L in your mock portfolio yet.

-With a PE ratio of 15.79 and EPS of 4.61, Rio Tinto Group appears reasonably valued relative to typical large-cap industrial/commodity peers, suggesting neither clear overvaluation nor deep value.
-The earnings profile implied by the EPS and PE supports a solid, profitable business, but without additional evidence of accelerating growth or margin expansion, the signal is more balanced than strongly positive.
+With a PE ratio of 14.85 and EPS of 4.56, Rio Tinto appears reasonably valued relative to typical large-cap miners, suggesting neither clear overvaluation nor deep value.
+The earnings profile implied by the PE and EPS points to solid but not explosive growth expectations, consistent with a mature, cyclical commodity business.
+Overall, fundamentals look stable but heavily dependent on underlying commodity price cycles rather than company-specific growth catalysts.

+Rio Tinto and AWS strike low-carbon copper deal to power US data centre build-outs